 Lord Menzies Campbell of Pittenweem MP CBE QC is the MP for North East Fife and was Leader of the Liberal Democrats from March 2006 until October 2007.
 He is also a prominent advocate, Chancellor of the University of St. Andrews, and was a successful Olympic athlete.
 He has extensive experience of foreign affairs.

-Helena Kennedy QC is one of Britain’s most distinguished lawyers.
+Helena Kennedy KC is one of Britain’s most distinguished lawyers.
 She has spent her professional life championing civil liberties and promoting human rights.
 She is also a former Chair of the British Council and a trustee of the British Museum with enormous experience of international cultural affairs.

 Sir Kieran Prendergast is a seasoned British diplomat, who was born in Scotland, and served as Ambassador in Zimbabwe, Kenya and Turkey until 1997-2005 when he became Under- Secretary-General for Political Affairs at the UN.
 In 2005 Kofi Annan thanked him for his “outstanding service” and “invaluable advice.”
 He is currently Senior Advisor to the Centre for Humanitarian Dialogue in Geneva.